mattpeebles/book-commons-api/README.md

 #### Get <a name="wishlistGet"></a>
 `/wishlists`

-lists all wishlists
+lists all wishlists of user

 `/wishlists/:listId`

-displays list with id in parameter
+displays particular list

 #### Post <a name="wishlistPost"></a>
 `/wishlists`